 For a sweet ending, you could go for some potica.
 This is a traditional festive cake that resembles the British spiral roly-poly pudding.
 The most popular version is the one with a walnut filling.
 Other versions contain poppyseed, cottage cheese, hazelnut, chocolate, tarragon, or lovage, among others.

 How can you experience St Martin’s Day in Slovenia?

 To experience Slovenia’s traditional St Martin’s Day celebrations, you could drive to the source of wine—to vineyards and winemakers.
 On a larger scale, Maribor, the home of the world’s oldest vine, hosts Slovenia’s biggest St Martin’s Day feast.
 Other main towns like Ptuj, and the famous Jeruzalem Ormož wine region in the east of Slovenia, are also gaining popularity.
 Or you could visit the Vipava Valley, Goriška Brda, and Karst regions that have food and wine programs tailored to this festive week.

 Where Can You Taste Young Slovenian Wines?

 During St Martin’s Day celebrations, you can taste young wines anywhere in Slovenia.
-Restaurants, wine bars, and organised St Martin’s Day celebrations are now teeming with young wines.
+Restaurants, wine bars, and organized St Martin's Day celebrations are now teeming with young wines.
 You could even join a wine tour around some of Slovenia’s most popular wine regions, vineyards, and wine cellars.
-Or pick out your favourite wineries and check out their St Martin’s Day events.
+Or pick out your favorite wineries and check out their St Martin’s Day events.